 Battelle Memorial Institute awards support science majors participating in research projects throughout the world.
 Some awards for entire summer support may be given, whereas other awards may be for a short stay at a remote location where a student needs to carry out data collection.

-Contact: Dr. Matthew Jungers, Geosciences
+Contact: Matthew Jungers, Geosciences

 Woodyard Scholars